jackskj/carta/README.md

 Carta is NOT an an object-relational mapper(ORM).
 Read more in [Approach](#Approach)

 #### sqlx
-Sqlx does not track has-many relationships when marshaling SQL data onto a struct.
+Sqlx does not track has-many relationships when mapping SQL data.
 This works fine when all your relationships are at most has-one (Blog has one Author) ie, each SQL row corresponds to one struct.
-Has-many relationships (Blog has man Posts), are not mapped correctly since a new instance of a struct is always instantiated even if data representing the same instance has already been mapped.
+However, handling has-many relationships (Blog has many Posts), requires manual post-processing of the result or running many queries.

 ## Installation
 ```